useryolobow/Portfolio/README.md

 Also images if you don't want to run them

-Projects include in order: Cell simulation (kind of like Conway's Game of Life), algorithmic local chatbot, ASCII webcam, Snake Neural Network, Minimax TicTacToe, and finally a multi-threaded benchmark.
+Projects include in order: Cell simulation (kind of like Conway's Game of Life), algorithmic local chatbot, ASCII webcam, Snake Neural Network, Minimax TicTacToe, and finally a multi-threaded benchmark. (these are not all of my projects, just a fraction, feel free to ask others)